15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 20four7va

-For me.. my best VA experience is when my VAs show me that they can manage themselves.
+My best VA experience is when my VAs show me they can manage themselves.

-This happens when they can complete job responsibilities on their own and require less management from me.
-They know what needs to be done and they make sure it happens.
+This happens when they can complete job responsibilities independently and require less management from me.
+They know what needs to be done and ensure it happens.

-When this happens, it’s because I allowed room for trial and error.
-It all starts with hiring people who know what they’re doing, then communicating the company’s vision and guiding principles to them.
-I make sure to remove obstacles by setting clear expectations for what I want to have done and how.
-Then I give them space to breathe.
-It can be hard not to micromanage, but I try to just get out of their way so they can work to their full potential.
+When this happens, I allow room for trial and error.
+It all starts with hiring people who know what they’re doing and then communicating the company’s vision and guiding principles to them.
+I remove obstacles by setting clear expectations for what I want to have done and how.
+Then, I give them space to breathe.
+It can be hard not to micromanage, but I try to get out of their way so they can work to their full potential.

 Finally, I reward for ingenuity and critical thinking.